Find Affordable College Courses

 $6,517 Average Tuition & Fees

-You’ll join some of the best and brightest minds around you if you attend Florida State University.
-The school came in at #4 on this year’s Best Value Legal Research Schools in Florida list.
-Florida State is a fairly large public school located in the medium-sized city of Tallahassee.
+You’ll be in good company if you decide to attend Florida State University.
+It ranked #4 on our 2023 Best Value Legal Research Schools in Florida list.
+Florida State is a very large public school located in the city of Tallahassee.

 Florida State excels when it comes to quality.
 It’s ranked in the top 10% of all schools on our Best Legal Research Schools in Florida list.